 The Annapolis Rotary Crab Feast, held at the Navy-Marine Corps Stadium the first Friday in August each year, is recognized as the largest crab feast in the world.
 Additionally, you can usually find a variety of crabs at the annual Annapolis Seafood Festival, which is held in September each year.

-However, if you can't make it to Annapolis in August or September for these events, you can always stop by restaurants like Mike’s Restaurant and Crab House, Cantler’s Riverside Inn, or Skipper’s Pier for some seasonal seafood all year long.
+However, if you can't make it to Annapolis in August or September for these events, stop by restaurants like Mike’s Restaurant and Crab House, Cantler’s Riverside Inn, or Skipper’s Pier for some seasonal seafood all year long.

 Known as being the oldest continually-operating capitol building in the country, the Maryland State House was first used by the Continental Congress in 1783.
 Today, the Maryland General Assembly convenes at the State House for three months each year, and the rest of the time visitors can take tours of its historic halls.